Benno-K/cloud-backup-tools/README.md

 # raspi-backup-tools
 ## Abstract
-The scripts I want to use to backup my raspi locally and to webdav cloud storage where it is encrypted using goscriptfs.
+The scripts I want to use to backup my raspi locally (backup) and to webdav cloud storage (cbackup) where it is encrypted using goscriptfs.

 **WARNING:**
-I haven"t used or tested them for years now.
+I haven"t used or tested cbackup for years now.
 Try at your own risk.
+For local backups the script "backup" is running nightly for about a decadei now, and I restored files from it.
+Restoring single files from it requires that you have enough space to gunzip the dumps to be able to mount them.

 ### Update
 The cbackup has been enhanced